 We work a four day week (Monday to Thursday), without overtime or out of hours pager duty.
 We’re flexible on hours - 7.5 working hours a day.

-We aim for calm and steady working practices, through things such as an absence of deadlines, very rare meetings, only supporting the latest browser versions, only hosting our app on Heroku, minimising custom developments, not maintaining a backlog, and doing flexitime depending on how family, work and life best fit together.
+We aim for calm and steady working practices, achieved through things such as de-emphasising delivery dates, very rare meetings, only supporting the latest browser versions, no formal backlog, only building a web app not a mobile app, only hosting on Heroku, minimising custom developments and custom integrations, and doing flexitime depending on how family, work and life best fit together.